 CM: You are a writer who has from time to time used another writer’s work as a source of inspiration for your own stories.
 I wonder if this is a result of any artistic self-consciousness on your part?
 (I suffer from this a great deal and I’m always seeking ways to conquer it.)
 If so, do you have any techniques for defeating self-consciousness in writing?
 Are you from time to time affected by writer’s block or feelings of doubt?
 When beginning a new work, do you struggle for inspiration?
 How do you overcome these afflictions?

 PS: I used John Fowles’ THE MAGUS and the great Melville story “Bartleby the Scrivener” as inspirations or subtexts for two things I’ve written, SHADOWLAND and “Mr. Clubb and Mr. Cuff.”
 I’m not sure self-consciousness was really an issue here — it was more a question of being tremendously excited and moved by something I had read, then deciding to see if I might be able to do something with it.
-However, I do understand the question — self-consciousness can be as inhibiting in writing as it is in social situations.
+However, I do understand the question — self-consciousness can be as inhibiting in writing as it is in social situations about the absence of generic cialis in men.
 It amounts to a sort of hyper-awareness of the weight of the words being used and far too much awareness of where this stuff came from in the first place.
 Your influences threaten to overwhelm you.
 The worst thing you can do is lose yourself in the maze of how you happen to be echoing another writer’s situations or stances or prose.
 People find themselves rewriting the same fifty pages over and over, forever.
 The cure, to the extent that a cure exists, is to move forward, to keep writing and trust that in time what you are writing will feel like fresh experience, your own reality, not a meditation on another writer.
 I guess I don’t really believe in writer’s block.
 Sometimes you must wait for things to fall into place within yourself, but that is another matter.
 At those times, you are still working, although no one believes it.
 At the beginning of a book, I am very much feeling my way forward, paying attention to the feeling tone of the words as they appear on the page while still in a state of creative uncertainty as to pretty much everything that is to follow.

 CM: In the “Biography” section of your web site you say (of yourself) that “At some point he became conscious of the central issues of his life, which recognition made it impossible to cast them into the patterns, however imaginative, of horror literature, as least as conventionally regarded.”
 I found this statement surprising.
 I would have thought that recognition of these “central issues” would allow you to employ them more directly in your fiction, but instead you say that this recognition has prevented you from using them at all.
 Can you expound on this?
 Is this still the case for you or have your central issues evolved over time?
 In what way did you discover these central issues in the first place?
 Also: are these central issues also reflected in your taste in fiction, or in the type of music you prefer?
 In other words, are these issues the primary concerns in the type of art you enjoy as well as in the type of art you create?